Skip to main content

 The nation’s propane inventories are surpassing demand and prices are hovering near record lows.
 However, there’s always a possibility of a spike in demand should a cold snap hit, which is why farmers should take advantage of lower energy prices now.

-Capitalize on Lower Prices
+Capitalize on lower prices

 There are multiple ways farmers can take advantage of lower propane costs.